-- 56K means the call contains any type of data and connects to 56 kbit/s switched data services. - 56KR means the call contains restricted data, which guarantees ones density for network synchronization, and connects to 56 kbit/s switched data services.
-This is the default. - 64K means the call contains any type of data and connects to 64 kbit/s switched data services. - 384K/H0 means the call contains any type of data and connects to H0 ISDN Primary Rate services at 384 kbit/s. - 384KR means the call contains restricted data and connects to MultiRate or GloBanD services at 384 kbit/s. - 1536K means the call contains any type of data and connects to H11 ISDN Primary Rate services at 1536 kbit/s. - 1536KR means the call contains restricted data and connects to H11 ISDN PRI services at 1536 kbit/s. - 128K, 192K, 256K, and other multiples of 64K are available on PRI access lines with MultiRate or GloBanD service.
+- 56K means the call contains any type of data and connects to 56 kbit/s switched data services. - 56K X.30 and 56K V.110 connects to 56 kbit/s X.30 and V.110 switched data services, respectively. - 64K means the call contains any type of data and connects to 64 kbit/s switched data services. - 64K X.30 and 64K V.110 connects to 64 kbit/s X.30 and V.110 switched data services, respectively. - 384KR means the call contains restricted data and connects to GloBanD services at 384 kbit/s. - 128K, 192K, 256K, and other multiples of 64K are available on PRI access lines with GloBanD service.
 If your Multiband Plus has the MultiRate option, these additional data services appear. - Voice, which only applies to calls made using ISDN D-channel signaling (BRI or PRI), is a value that allows Multiband Plus to instruct the network to place an end-toend digital voice call for transporting data when switched data service is not available.
 It works only on networks that provide digital end-to-end connectivity, with no intervening loss plans, echo cancellation, or other data modifications.